nikhil-salgaonkar/extractors/README.md

 | PIM               | CyberArk       | CyberArk PIM                      | Syslog(CEF)   | AUTHENTICATION, THREAT, IAM, CONFIGURATION                                                                                                                |

-The DDM repository can be found here : [Blueprint](https://github.com/dnif/extractors/tree/master/docs/Blueprint ) The above list of Extractors are DNIF's Supported Beta Extractors.
+The DDM repository can be found here : [Blueprint](https://github.com/dnif/extractors/tree/master/docs/Blueprint )

+Note - The above list of Extractors are DNIF's Supported Beta Extractors.
 DNIF brings improvements into these from performance and efficiency angle on continuous basis.